lightningnetwork/lnd/docs/code_contribution_guidelines.md

 operation.
 Such spacing makes the code easier to follow at a skim, and reduces unnecessary line noise.
 Coupled with the commenting scheme specified above, proper spacing allows readers to quickly scan code, extracting semantics quickly.
-Functions should _not_ just be layed out as a bare contiguous block of code.
+Functions should _not_ just be laid out as a bare contiguous block of code.

 **WRONG**
 ```go